-The maximum session size (number of students) permitted in the classroom setting of an on-site class is typically 40.
-The maximum session size permitted in a laboratory setting of an on-site class is 24 students per instructor.
-The maximum number of students permitted in an online class session is 30.
+The maximum session size (number of students) permitted in the classroom setting of a residential course is typically 40, and in a laboratory setting a maximum of 24 students per instructor.
+For programs other than the Special Education Master's Degree Programs, the maximum number of students permitted in an online class session is 30.
+For the Special Education Master's Degree Programs, the maximum number of students permitted in an online class session is 15.
 As a general rule, classes are usually smaller than the maximum.